ruggeri/tech-notes/math/strang-algebra/02a-gaussian-elimination.md

 it to its inverse.
 You may instead apply these transformations to `I`, which will convert this into the inverse linear transformation.

+**TODO**: That's not quite correct.
+If you perform 1-4, remember you're decomposing `A` into `LU`.
+And if you're performing the inverse operations to `I`, you're forming `L\inv`.
+But after this, you need to sweep back up again in `U` to clear out the entries above the diagonal.

 Note: the version where we transform `I` can be seen as finding the inverse for *n* vectors (the columns) simultaneously.
 That's kind of
 interesting: to see it as nothing more than a parallelized/vectorized